Find Books that Match Your Child’s Measure

 - Materials with a lower Lexile text measure often helps struggling and reluctant readers to build confidence and skills with less challenging books on their topics of choice.

 If Your Child Doesn’t Have a Lexile Reader Measure

 You can still find books and build reading lists without a Lexile reader measure.
 Find a Book can estimate a starting Lexile range based on your child’s grade and comfort with the reading materials at that grade level.
 Then, based on the book search results, you can further refine the Lexile range to select books that best support successful reading.

 Lexile measures are a quantitative measure for text complexity.
 They don’t address whether the book is appropriate for your child’s age.
 Some books also have a two-letter designation that appears before a Lexile measure called a Lexile Code.
 This code (for example, AD580L) provides more information about the book’s developmental appropriateness, reading difficulty and common or intended usage.

-Download, print or share the Find a Book flyer to help children find "just right" books.
+Download, print or share the Summer Find a Book flyer to help students find "just right" books year-round.